wso2/docs-ob-toolkit-uk/en/docs/learn/integration-with-bank.md

 ### Shareable Accounts API

 The Shareable Accounts API is used for the following two purposes:

  1. To validate the debtor account if the PISP sends it in the initiation request
  2. To populate the payment accounts on the consent page if the initiation request does not contain a debtor account.

-When invoking this API the `consentId` and `userId` (PSU ID) parameters are required to be sent in the URL as query parameters.
+When invoking this API, the `consentId` and `userId` (PSU ID) parameters are required to be sent in the URL as query parameters.

-The backend endpoint for shareable accounts retrieval can be configured in the ` <APIM_HOME>/repository/conf/deployment.toml` file as follows.
+The back-end endpoint for shareable accounts retrieval can be configured in the ` <APIM_HOME>/repository/conf/deployment.toml` file as follows.
 By default, this is connected to the mock back end in the API Manager server.